 While I opened presents with great anticipation at my other grandparent’s home, I wasn’t as eager to here.
 These presents didn’t even compare.
 Experience had proven it.

-Some of the presents were used, and others were items a young child had no use for.
-I often wondered whether they even put any thought into what they gave or just conferred because they were expected to.
-When my parents added these to those already received at the other grandparent’s home, the difference was virtually imperceptible.
-While I enjoyed the food and getting to see my relatives, the presents didn’t tweak the enthusiasm of a young lad with a less than proper understanding of Christmas.
+Some of the presents were used, and others I saw no use for.
+I often wondered whether they put any thought into what they gave or just went through the motions because we expected it.
+When my parents added these to those already received at the other grandparents’ home, I hardly perceived the difference.
+While I enjoyed the food and seeing my relatives, the presents didn’t tweak the enthusiasm of a young lad with a less than proper understanding of Christmas.

 Our meals and gift opening were often preceded or followed by the men and boys trekking through our grandfather’s wooded land on hunting expeditions.
 Deer, squirrel, rabbit, quail, dove.
 It didn’t matter.
-We hunted it all, bringing back the smaller quarry and escorting them to a small area of the floor next to the lone gas heater standing guard over the kitchen area.
+We hunted it all, bringing back the smaller quarry and escorting them to a small area of the floor next to the lone gas heater standing guard over the kitchen.

-Though I was sometimes disappointed with the gifts and this different kind of Christmas, in many ways it was more important than others I experienced elsewhere.
-Many religionists were disappointed with God’s gift and his view of Christmas too.
-So poor were Jesus’ parents that a manger was his first home and strips of cloth His first garment.
-No fanfare over his birth.
+Though I was sometimes disappointed with this different kind of Christmas, in many ways it was more important than others I experienced elsewhere.
+God’s gift and His view of Christmas also disappointed many of the religionists of the day.
+So poor were Jesus’ parents that a manger was His first home and strips of cloth His first garment.
+No fanfare over His birth.
 No parades.
 No welcoming gifts.
 No heralding bugles.
 Just a dark damp stable and a few shepherd visitors.

-No doubt, Jesus was a different kind of Messiah who arrived on a different type of Christmas, and because of it many chose not to believe in him or accept his offer of salvation.
-But he was God’s kind of Christmas gift.
-Not wrapped in beautiful bows and fancy paper but a Savior nevertheless.
+No doubt, Jesus was a different kind of Messiah who arrived on a different type of Christmas, and because of it, many chose not to believe in Him or accept His offer of salvation.
+But He was God’s kind of Christmas gift.
+Not wrapped in beautiful bows and fancy paper, but a Savior nevertheless.
 The type of gift that gives presently and eternally.